 The Law Office of Nancy A. Berté is located in Evanston, Illinois and serves the greater Chicago Metropolitan area as well as clients throughout the United States.
 This office was founded in 1997 at which time principal counsel, Nancy Berté, changed her practice from one handling many different kinds of legal matters to one dedicated to immigration law.
 Attorney Berté is a long-standing member of the American Immigration Lawyers Association and its local Chicago Chapter.
-We are committed to personal service for, and individual attention to, our clients.
+I am committed to personal service for, and individual attention to, my clients.

 - Temporary Visas

 There are two principal avenues for immigration, one based on employment in the United States, and the other based on family ties to U.S. citizens and/or legal permanent residents of the United States.

 The principal focus of The Law Office of Nancy A. Berté’s employment-based immigration practice is on academics, research scientists and professionals in other areas of endeavor.
 Specifically, I file numerous petitions in the following categories:

 - EB-1 Extraordinary Ability petitions